 The Link Between Blue Ocean Strategy and Blue Ocean Leadership

 As our research on blue ocean strategy deepened and executives came to us to apply the idea in practice, executives often voiced these concerns to us.
-Many noted that while their organisations were stuck in red oceans and needed to break out, without a step change in leadership strength their organisations would not be able to execute a blue ocean strategic move even if they created it.
+Many noted that while their organizations were stuck in red oceans and needed to break out, without a step change in leadership strength their organizations would not be able to execute a blue ocean strategic move even if they created it.
 The issue was they couldn’t tap into the energy and creativity of their employees that would be needed to move fast and adapt to a strategic shift.
 At the same time, leaders had a shortage of time to up their game.

 - Doesn’t every leader in that sense have customers – those above and those below them?